-It’s still a worthy replacement for the OnePlus 3T or even the 5, but just know that some issues will need attention.
-We’ll walk you through some of the biggest complaints, and offer fixes or resources to address them.
+It’s a worthy replacement for the OnePlus 3T or even the 5, but just know that some issues will need attention.
+Whether that’s problems with Android 9 Pie, bugs in the latest OxygenOS update or beta, or just things we hope the company will fix.
+These are the biggest complaints, and resources to address them.

-The OnePlus 5T is by far the companies best smartphone yet.
-They fixed some of the camera issues, screen scrolling jelly effects, and introduced a sleek and powerful phone.
+Since being released in November of 2017 several updates have arrived to fix camera issues, screen scrolling effects, and made this a great budget device.
+So much that people passed on the 6 and 6T and are waiting for the OnePlus 7.
 However, nothing is perfect.
-So far we’re seeing a lot of complaints at the official OnePlus forum, and popular sites like XDA Developers.
-Everything from GPS issues, WiFi drops, camera complaints, misbehaving apps, Bluetooth fails, and poor battery life.
+So far we’re still seeing complaints at the official OnePlus forum, and popular sites like XDA Developers.
+Including GPS issues, WiFi drops, camera complaints, misbehaving apps, Bluetooth fails, and poor battery life.

 How to Fix OnePlus 5T WiFi Problems

 Before we begin, make sure to head to settings > about phone > and check for updates and install any new software.
-OnePlus released multiple OxygenOS updates with quick fixes, and a few of them specifically mention WiFi.
+This is especially true if you’re in the beta program.
+OnePlus releases multiple OxygenOS updates with quick fixes, and a few of them specifically mention WiFi.
 Make sure you have the latest software.

 How to Fix OnePlus 5T Camera Problems

-We’re seeing a lot of complaints about the OnePlus 5T camera.
+We’re still seeing a few complaints about the OnePlus 5T camera.
 From photo quality, video recording, and the overall user experience inside the app.
-Then, the camera doesn’t play nice with a lot of apps, like Snapchat.

 However, if you’re still having problems with the OnePlus 5T camera there are a few steps to take.
 For one, restart your phone.
 If it’s Snapchat, restart the app.
 If you still struggle with Snapchat try Settings > Application Manager or Apps > Snapchat > Clear Cached Data + Force Stop.
 This wipes out all the settings and might improve Snapchat.